merenlab/merenlab.org/_posts/anvio/2015-06-23-comparing-different-mapping-software.md

 The question here is this: if I didn't know these bins, could I have identified them in different mapping results.
 For some of them, the answer is a straight yes.
 For some others, the answer is just a partial yes.

 As you can see, they all did well with bacterial genomes.
-Both bacterial genomes that are well assembled and covered reasonably is together, and form two distinct clusters in trees generated based on each mapping result.
+Both bacterial genomes that are well assembled and covered reasonably are together, and they form two distinct clusters in trees generated for each mapping result.
 On the other hand, the performance of mappers change when you look at the third organism we identified, which is neither well-assembled, nor well covered: *T. vaginalis*.
 There is an OK sign for every mapping software that provided the clustering algorithm with accurate information so it managed to keep *T. vaginalis* contigs somewhat together.
 Others, didn't do as well, and *T. vaginalis* contigs were scattered around the tree and was mixed with host contamination.

-You may say "why do I care? when I do mapping, I do it to find out about the bacterial genomes anyway".
+You may wonder "why do I care?
+When I do mapping, I do it to find out about the bacterial genomes anyway".
 Fair enough.
-But you must consider that *T. vaginalis* in this can be seen as a poorly-assembled bacterial genome with poor coverage in a more complex dataset (which is like every other metagenomic dataset that doesn't come from the vaginal environment), so it **is** important to keep *T. vaginalis* together.
+But you must consider that *T. vaginalis* in this case can be seen as a poorly-assembled bacterial genome with poor coverage in a more complex dataset (which is like every other metagenomic dataset that doesn't come from the vaginal environment), so it **is** important to keep *T. vaginalis* together.

 # Putting all mapping results together